justincampbell/dotmusic/README.md

 Just run `dotmusic`, and the `.music` file in your project root will be appended with the current artist, if it doesn't already exist.
 Dotmusic current supports iTunes and Spotify.

+You can also run `dotmusic -p` to only print the artist name.

 Add this to your `$PROMPT_COMMAND` for the best experience:

     PROMPT_COMMAND='(dotmusic &)'